-- Legal Advice confirming the application of Chapter 3 Clause 3.14 provisions detailed in Appendix A. - Development Application Plans and Photomontages Prepared by Dennis Bunt Consulting Engineers detailed in Appendix B. - Traffic Safety Assessment prepared by Bitzios Consulting detailed in Appendix C. - Lighting Impact Assessment prepared by Electrolight detailed in Appendix D. - Correspondence to Hornsby Shire Council in Appendix E. - Heritage Impact Assessment prepared by Sue Rosen Associates in Appendix F. - A letter providing land owners consent from TfNSW for the lodgment of the application which is submitted under separate cover.
+- Legal Advice confirming the application of Chapter 3 Clause 3.14 provisions and the requirements for a Public Benefit Offer detailed in Appendix A. - Development Application Plans and Photomontages Prepared by Dennis Bunt Consulting Engineers detailed in Appendix B. - Traffic Safety Assessment prepared by Bitzios Consulting detailed in Appendix C. - Lighting Impact Assessment prepared by Electrolight detailed in Appendix D. - Correspondence to Hills Shire Council detailed in Appendix E. - Heritage Impact Assessment prepared by Sue Rosen Associates in Appendix F. - A letter providing land owners consent from TfNSW for the lodgment of the application which is submitted under separate cover.